Updated on February 3, 2023

 Couples and Drug Addiction

 Alcohol and drug addiction can damage relationships.
-Romantic partners may also find it difficult to achieve and maintain sobriety if they struggle with substance use disorders.
+Romantic partners may struggle to achieve and maintain sobriety if they have substance use disorders (SUD).

 couple having an argument during counseling session